 PRIVILEGES & APP CONTROL - APPLICATION CONTROL

 The Application Control view displays a table with all the intercepted processes that are running on the computers inside your organization.
 Newly-intercepted processes are visible in the HEIMDAL Dashboard 24 hours after the interception made by the HEIMDAL Agent.
-The processes that were already intercepted will be displayed in the HEIMDAL Dashboard in real-time.
+The processes that were already intercepted will be displayed in the HEIMDAL Dashboard in real time.
 On the top, you see a statistic regarding the number of Pending Requests, and the number of used Admin Rights.

 The collected information is placed in the following views: Full logging, Matching Allowed rules, Matching Blocked rules, and Matching Allowed with auto elevation.

-- Full logging
+Full logging

-This view displays a table with all the processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp.
-The data in this view updates in real-time for the processes that have already been intercepted, but it updates overnight when it comes to newly-intercepted processes. - Matching Allowed rules
+This view displays a table with all the processes (stacked number of executions) that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status, and Timestamp.
+The data in this view updates in real-time for the processes that have already been intercepted, but it updates overnight when it comes to newly intercepted processes.

 This view displays a table with all the allowed processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp. - Matching Blocked rules

-This view displays a table with all the blocked processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp. - Matching Allowed with auto elevation
+This view displays a table with all the blocked processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status, and Timestamp. -

 You can Allow or Block one or multiple processes by selecting them from the Full Logging or Raw Data views.
 Clicking on the Number of Executions will redirect you to the process details where you can see the Process Name, the Software Name, the Publisher, the MD5, the Hostname of the computer, the Username, the Version, the Intercepted time, the Group Policy applying to the computer and the Status.